 Lasers are generally the best treatments for rosacea.
 There are a variety of laser treatments available that may help to reduce redness of your rosacea.
 Ask Dr. Melda Isaac in Washington, DC what the best laser treatment is for your particular condition.

-BBL, IPL, Excel V and V-Beam Pulsed Dye Lasers
+BBL, Excel V and V-Beam Pulsed Dye Lasers

-BroadBand Light (BBL), IPL (intense pulsed light), Excel V and V-beam Pulsed Dye lasers are most often used to reduce redness and the frequency and severity of flushing associated with rosacea.
-BBL and IPL photofacials use pulsed light directed at the problem area in order to gradually reduce redness.
+BroadBand Light (BBL), Excel V and V-beam Pulsed Dye lasers are most often used to reduce redness and the frequency and severity of flushing associated with rosacea.
+BBL photofacials use pulsed light directed at the problem area in order to gradually reduce redness.
 V-beam laser is a pulsed dye laser which shoots yellow light at affected areas, causing the blood vessels to absorb the light and coagulate the blood.
 This is then reabsorbed by the body, and leaves the skin with a smooth and healthy complexion.
 Excel V laser uses a slightly different wavelength of light to improve redness and symptoms associated with rosacea.

 BBL photofacials and V-beam and Excel V laser treatments are quite gentle, and will require anywhere from two to five sessions for optimal results.
 Another benefit of these laser treatments, though, is that they require minimal downtime.
 You can usually resume your everyday activities within a day after laser treatment!